It is a synthetic antibiotic widely used against gram-positive and anaerobic organisms.

 - Other medical conditions you have.

 - How you react to the first dose

 Possible doses that will depend on the factors mentioned above

-- For adults with severe infections it is 150 to 450 mg every 6 to 8 hours up to a maximum dose of 1.8 grams per day.
+- It is 150 to 450 mg every 6 to 8 hours for adults with severe infections up to a maximum of 1.8 grams per day.

-- For pediatric patients, the recommended dose is 8 to 20 mg / kg / day divided into 3 or 4 equal doses.
+- The recommended dose is 8 to 20 mg/kg/day divided into 3 or 4 equal doses for pediatric patients.